abinit/abinit-fallbacks/README.md

 ## Getting the source code from the Abinit Website

-The official Abinit Fallbacks project page is [here](https://github.com/abinit/abinit-fallbacks)
+The official Abinit Fallbacks project Web site is [here](https://github.com/abinit/abinit-fallbacks), and the present README.md file belongs to this Web site.

 If you are an active Abinit Developer, we highly recommend you to [configure your access](developers:git:access_config) before anything else.
 We will suppose this is the case from now on.